-VBAC is usually safer for the mother than a repeat caesarean because a caesarean itself carries extra risks; for example there is more chance of infection, injury to mother or baby from the operation, staying in hospital longer, pain after the birth and reduced fertility.
+VBAC is usually safer for the mother than a repeat caesarean because a caesarean itself carries extra risks; for example there is more chance of infection, injury to mother or baby from the operation, staying in hospital longer, pain after having their baby and reduced fertility.
 There are implications for future pregnancies too, including risks of placental problems, which increase with the number of caesareans a woman has, and a greater risk of needing an emergency hysterectomy (surgical removal of the uterus).

 The scar on the uterus can cause a weakness in the uterine wall and the stretching that occurs during pregnancy or the strong contractions of labour can cause the scar to become thin or begin to separate.

 Research seems to show a small decrease in scar separation rates as the gap between pregnancies increases.
 However, the risks are tiny in all cases and most mothers who have only a short gap between pregnancies do not encounter problems.

 It is possible to go for a VBAC after two or more c-sections?
 Yes and the research on this is encouraging.
 The likelihood of women successfully having a vaginal birth after more than one previous caesarean section is about the same as that in women who have had only one previous section, and there is little difference in the risk of uterine rupture.

 - Go along with what your midwives and obstetrician advise, if you feel this is best for you.

 - Ask your midwife or family doctor to refer you to a different obstetrician, or contact your supervisor of midwives to discuss your plans and seek support.

 - Choose carers and a birthplace with which you are comfortable.

 - Discuss with your midwife a birth plan, which sets out your requests for support in the choices below.